-One of the things writers must decide before looking for a book or document editor is whether or not to pay by the hour or by the project.
-Both exist in the editorial services field, but there is a strong argument for writers to choose the latter.
+One thing writers must decide before looking for a book or document editor is whether to pay by the hour or by the project.
+Both exist in the editorial services field, but there is a powerful argument for writers to choose the latter.

 Now, let’s say that editor has an emergency during the editing process.
 What do you do?
 That’s the challenge of hiring an individual rather than a company.
 It presents the challenge of how to account for that editor’s hours.
 Do you pay her anyway and then have to find someone else?
-What if that editor works a few hours each day, but forgets to write down his start and end time?
+What if that editor works a few hours each day, but forgets to write his start and end time?

 The Good, the Bad, and the Ridiculous

 As an editor with FirstEditing.com, I know that if the absolute worst happens and I have to abandon a project (it has not happened yet!) another professional, qualified editor can take over.
 And when I say professional and qualified, let me tell you—the screening process to get hired with FirstEditing was brutal!

 There are a lot of benefits for the writer in hiring an editing company rather than an individual, one of which is that we guarantee our work.
 It means that if after the editing job is complete and you have questions, you can still communicate with your editor about them.

 We stand by our work.
 If something isn’t right, we’ll fix it.
 We also give you a firm deadline, so you know exactly when to expect your document back.
 And, importantly, you will know the cost in advance.